wAikAp/Intelligent-Energy-Management-System-for-Buildings-INB/README.md

 >  Apparent Temperature Formual
 >  Among them, AT is somatosensory temperature (° C), T is air temperature (° C), e is water pressure (hPa), V is wind speed (m / sec), and RH is relative humidity (%).
 <br>

-• When the indoor temperature >= 26.7C, the system will use the indoor temperature and humidity to calculate the heat index, and according to the heat index to control the AC to a suitable temperature.

-•Otherwise  when  <  26.7C, the system will use Apparent  temperature, and according to the Apparent  temperature to control the AC to a suitable temperature.